balljunge/LayoutManager/README.md

 Dependencies
 ------------

-The jquery-layoutmanager only depends on jquery, a jquery plugin to observe elements and two other scripts to fix various problems in some browsers.
+The jquery-layoutmanager only depends on jquery, a jquery plugin to observe elements and some other scripts from the *jquerypp* project to help with calculations.

 Quickstart
 ----------